WQRF.ORG

 • Contaminant Type: Bacteria

-• Can Cause: Pontiac fever (flu-like disease) & Legionnaires’ disease (severe pneumonia)
+• Health Effects: Pontiac fever (flu-like disease) & Legionnaires’ disease (severe pneumonia)

 • Found in: man-made systems like cooling towers, water misters, decorative fountains, hot tubs, and showers